Structural Compression of Convolutional Neural Networks: Introduction

 \section{Introduction}

-Deep convolutional neural networks (CNNs) achieve state-of-the-art performance for a wide variety of tasks in computer vision, such as image classification and segmentation \cite{krizhevsky2012imagenet, long2015fully}.
+\IEEEPARstart{D}{eep} convolutional neural networks (CNNs) achieve state-of-the-art performance for a wide variety of tasks in computer vision, such as image classification and segmentation \cite{krizhevsky2012imagenet, long2015fully}.
 Recent studies have also shown that representations extracted from these networks can shed light on new tasks through transfer learning \cite{oquab2014learning}.
-The superior performance of CNNs when there is a large amount of training data has led to their ubiquity in many industrial applications.
-Thus, CNNs are widely employed in many data analysis platforms such as cellphones, smart watches and robots.
-However, limited memory and computational power in these devices, along with the substantial number of weights in CNNs, make necessary effective compression schemes.
-Compressed CNNs are also easier to be investigated or interpreted by humans for possible knowledge gain.
-For a CNN, better interpretability follows from having fewer filters in each layer.
-If we define a structural compression scheme as that prunes redundant filters, such schemes result in a simpler and potentially more interpretable network from the human point of view in addition to compression effect.
+The superior performance of CNNs for large training datasets has led to their ubiquity in many industrial applications and to their emerging applications in science and medicine.
+Thus, CNNs are widely employed in many data-driven platforms such as cellphones, smart watches and robots.
+While the huge number of weights and convolutional filters in deep CNNs is key factor in their success, it makes them hard or impossible to interpret in general and especially for scientific and medical applications \cite{montavon2017methods, abbasi2018deeptune}.
+Compressing CNNs or reducing the number of weights, while keeping prediction performance, thus facilitates interpretation, and understanding in science and medicine.
+Moreover, compression benefits the use of CNNs in platforms with limited memory and computational power.